-Whether you’re on resettlement or have been in civ div for a while, your CV is a living document that will need refreshing and updating regularly.
+Whether you’re on resettlement or have been in civ div for a while, your CV your “brochure” that will need refreshing and updating regularly.
 If you’re writing a CV for the first time, or updating yours to look for a new opportunity, the hints and tips below will help you craft your job- winning CV.

 You’d be right to argue that many organisations and roles don’t use CVs as part of the application process.
 So why write one?
 Well, by having a well crafted CV to hand, you will often be able to use a lot of the terminology and information in it in an application form.
 It’s also worth updating it from time to time, to let you take stock of your new experiences, skills and qualifications.

 We’d always recommend tailoring your CV and application documents to the role you’re applying for.
 Therefore, you may find it helpful to write a full, generic CV that you can edit and reduce in content, depending on the role and organisation you are applying for.
 This can become your job-winning CV.
 So what should you be thinking of?